 - Your passengers (e.g., kids) might be annoyed and/or embarrassed at all the attention associated to getting in and out of those Falcon Wing doors.
 Even if you did not buy a Tesla Model X to be flashy (maybe you just really enjoyed the concept/technology/safety of the vehicle like me), there is no helping the sometimes unwelcome attention people give to the doors and the people entering+exiting with those doors.
 I was surprised to realize there was an extra level of pretentiousness associated with those darn doors that one may not want to have people misconstrue.

 - Getting in and out of the Model X is way more dangerous when there are three or more passengers.
 I don’t know how everyone at Tesla missed this.
 When front-door passengers enter or exit the vehicle, their movements start (when getting in) or end (when getting out) adjacent to a back door.
 That is fine with normal doors, but many head-banging horrors introduce themselves when you introduce the Falcon Wing doors.
-I have had to make it a point to carefully instruct the back seat passengers to wait to front seat passengers to fully enter/exit the vehicle (completely opening and closing their doors) before initiating the backseat passengers entries or exits.
+I have had to make it a point to carefully instruct the back seat passengers to wait to front seat passengers to fully enter/exit the vehicle (completely opening and closing their doors) before initiating their own entries or exits.
 Entering and exiting a vehicle without banging your head or hurting yourself while dodging a moving door is the kind of thing we took for granted with normal doors.
 Follow a safe process and you’ll be fine, but be vigilant with everyone at all times to avoid injuries.